-According to the United States Department of Education, assistive technology programs for infants, toddlers, and children are on the rise.
-This is in part due to the all of the benefits that these types of programs can bring to people with disabilities and disorders, and also in part due to the Individuals with Disabilities Education Act (IDEA).
+According to the United States Department of Education (DoE), assistive technology programs and devices for infants, toddlers and children are on the rise.
+This is partially due to the benefits these types of programs offer to people with disabilities and disorders.
+This includes individuals with birth injuries.
+It is also in part due to the Individuals with Disabilities Education Act (IDEA).

 What Are Assistive Technology Programs And What Do They Do?

-Assistive technology programs for infants and children are both non-profit and private programs that assist babies and kids with disorders and disabilities.
-The disorders and disabilities range in severity, but may include cerebral palsy, brain damage, cognitive disorders, and more.
-There are currently assistive technology programs in every state in the nation.
+Assistive technology programs for infants and children are both non-profit and private programs that assist those with disorders and disabilities.
+These programs are designed to enhance children’s abilities to interact as independently as possible with other individuals and their environment.
+The disorders of children who use assistive technology range in severity.
+Some diagnoses include cerebral palsy, brain damage, brachial plexus injury and more.
+There are currently assistive technology programs available in every state in the nation.

 There are a numbers of ways assistive technology programs help benefit special needs infants and children.
 According to the National Assistive Technology Technical Assistance Partnership (NATTAP), the most common types of services include:

 Under the amended Assistive Technology Act of 1998, there are currently 56 state and territory-funded public programs.
-Assistive technology (AT) is defined as any device that helps improve and enhance the lives of babies and children living with disabilities.
-These products can be specialized learning materials, software, wheelchairs, braces, pencil holders, power lifts, and more.
-In other words, AT products help with reading, walking, hearing, writing, communicating, eating, and any other daily activity that people with disabilities need help with.
+Assistive technology (AT) is defined as any device that helps improve and enhance the lives of babies and children with disabilities.
+These products include:

 Choosing the Correct Assistive Technology Program for Your Baby or Child